vvanpo/etiketfs/README.md

-  file that is in the output selection is removed from the input selection, or a file is added to the input selection that would not be filtered out), or a change to the metadata values filtered on (i.e. a file in the input selection that is filtered out updates to be included, or a file that is include no longer should be).
+  file that is in the output selection is removed from the input selection, or a file is added to the input selection that would not be filtered out), or a change to the metadata values filtered on (i.e. a file in the input selection that is filtered out updates to be included, or a file that is included no longer should be).

-* Provide support for writing to open files.
-Format identification and property parsing/calculation would need to be done lazily, as it is an I/O and computationally expensive process.